-No. The Foundry College program is unique, both in its content and its structure.
-Our courses are arranged into a coordinated sequence, each building on the previous course.
-These courses all are designed to work together to help students get a better job (if they so desire), grow in their job, and have skills to work in a job that is unlikely to be automated in the foreseeable future.
+Foundry College’s professional skills and business major courses are designed to work together to help students get a better job or grow in their current job, and have skills to work in a job that is unlikely to be automated in the foreseeable future.
 Because these courses are unique in their content and structure, we do not accept transfer credits for professional skills and business major requirements.

 Yes, you can apply now and enroll in specific courses closer to the date.

-Our goal is to admit all students who are serious about wanting to develop future-proof skills.
-Enrollment will be limited for our First Class (starting in January 2019), and tuition will be waived for the full two-year program for that group.
-For applicants beginning courses in May 2019, we plan to admit all students who complete the full admissions process.
+Our goal is to admit all students who are serious about wanting to develop future-ready skills.
+We plan to admit all students who complete the full admissions process.

 No, you do not need a high school diploma or GED to attend Foundry College.

-Several aspects of the Foundry College program make it the best option for working adults to learn “future-proof” skills and knowledge so they can thrive in the workforce.
+Several aspects of the Foundry College program make it the best option for adults to learn “future-ready” skills and knowledge so they can thrive in the workforce.
 First, we teach students the skills that employers are looking for—providing them with a pathway to a better job or job mobility in their current company.
 Second, our learning approach combines the most effective aspects of active learning and a contained classroom to be both broadly accessible and effective.
-Third, we provide a high-value education at an affordable price—just $6,000 per year for a full course load or $1000 per course.
+Third, we provide a high-value education at an affordable price, and students can transfer credits from prior college experience to fulfill elective requirements at no additional cost.

-You can take between 1 to 3 courses at a time, and you have the flexibility to take time off between courses.
-Each course lasts for 15 weeks.
+You can take between 1 and 3 required courses at a time, as long as you meet the prerequisites.
+Each of these courses lasts for 15 weeks.
 For the associate degree, elective requirements can be completed on your own schedule.

-We have chosen our faculty based on their ability to teach you future-proof skills that will help you grow and succeed in a job.
+We have chosen our faculty based on their ability to teach you future-ready skills that will help you grow and succeed in a job.
 At Foundry College, every class is designed and taught by an experienced faculty member who holds either a Ph.D. in a relevant field or, for professional credentials courses, an industry expert in that area.

 Foundry’s technical requirements are basic.
 Students can use any computer with a camera and microphone and an internet connection.
 Software requirements are also minimal; Foundry uses online software that is available for free to students.
 Some public libraries and community centers restrict the use of microphones and speakers on shared computers; if you plan to join classes from a public computer, check with your provider in advance about any restrictions.